The Risks Of A Cesarean Section

 "When it comes to maternal mortality, the signal is consistent across the countries where we've worked," he says.

-This study of c-sections tells only part of a much bigger, grimmer story of maternal mortality.
+This study of C-sections tells only part of a much bigger, grimmer story of maternal mortality.
 The World Health Organization estimates that globally, about 830 women die each day from preventable pregnancy or childbirth-related complications; more than half of these deaths occur in sub-Saharan Africa.

 For Dr. Ana Langer, who leads the Women and Health Initiative at the Harvard T.H.
-Chan school of public health, one of the most telling findings in the study is that more than 10 percent of women undergoing a c-section died from complications due to anesthesia.
+Chan school of public health, one of the most telling findings in the study is that more than 10 percent of women undergoing a C-section died from complications due to anesthesia.
 "That just shouldn't happen if the anesthesia is properly administered," she says.
 "It's important to remember that these are the deaths of young women, and they're preventable."

 And yet, Langer adds, "as we say often, unfortunately, there aren't any magic bullets."
 What's needed is more funding, more staffing, better training and equipment.